antononcube/SimplifiedMachineLearningWorkflows-book/Part-2-Monadic-Workflows/A-monad-for-Latent-Semantic-Analysis-workflows.md

 ### Mapping queries and documents to terms

 One of the most natural operations is to find the representation of an arbitrary document (or sentence or a list of words) in monad's Linear vector space of terms.
-This is done with the function LSAMonRepresentByTerms.
+This is done with the function `LSAMonRepresentByTerms`.

 Here is an example in which a sentence is represented as a one-row matrix (in that space.)